Have a read on below at some quick stats and facts on the Oklahoma City Thunder to get you started:

 The Thunder missed a shot in the dying seconds that would have won them the series, going down 4-3 to the Rockets and being eliminated from the playoffs.
 With the team still unsure whether to continue contending or embrace a rebuild, Billy Donovan’s contract as head coach wasn’t extended.

-If you are a fan of the Oklahoma City Thunder then you know that the only thing that matters right now is how they are expected to perform in the 2020 / 2021 season.
-Do the Oklahoma City Thunder have the star power to make it all the way to the playoffs and finals in 2021?
-Have a read on below at SportsTips expert picks & preview on the Oklahoma City Thunder.
+If you are a fan of the Oklahoma City Thunder, then you know that the only thing that matters right now is how they are expected to perform in the 2021 / 2022 season.
+Do the Oklahoma City Thunder have the star power to make it all the way to The NBA Finals in 2022?

 Despite such an incredible season in 2019-20, there is still uncertainty surrounding the Thunders and whether they will trade their older veterans to full embrace the rebuild.
 Because of this, their 2020-21 Championship odds opened at just +6600 and even drifted to +8000 just before the draft in mid-November.